-Now recruiting for the 2025-2026 school year!
+Now recruiting exchange students for the 2026-2027 school year!

 BUILDING PEACE, ONE YOUNG PERSON AT A TIME